Practical guide: when to use ChatGPT, Claude, or Perplexity

 Technical documentation and tutorials

 Find the latest frameworks, libraries, and best practices for development.
-Perfect for AI-tools vergelijkingen.
+Perfect for AI tool comparisons.

-Scenario: You need up-to-date e-commerce trends for a client presentation
+Scenario: You want current e-commerce trends for a client presentation

-Give me a complete overview of the top 5 e-commerce trends in Belgium for 2025.
+Provide a complete overview of the top 5 e-commerce trends in Belgium for 2026.

 FOCUS ON: